-Startup Sources of Funding in Canada
+Startup Funding Canada

 Funding your startup can be challenging.
 Here’s a list of funding sources for your startup.
 Compiling a list of all funding sources in Canada for startups and small businesses.
 More to be added.

 - Revenue – bootstrapping is the way to go and it’s a great start!

 Here are some non-dilutive funding sources.

 - Ontario Centres of Excellence – Smart Start, Market Readiness.
 The Market Readiness program enables the transfer of innovative research to new or existing companies by supporting key activities such as technology and market assessment, IP protection, prototype development, business plan development and more.
 Investments range from $10,000 to $75,000 per project, and the funding is for the research institution or its newly created startup.